A Class of De Giorgi Type and H\"older Continuity for Some Problems in Musielak-Orlicz-Sobolev Spaces: Introduction

 defines a generalized function \textnormal{N} satisfying the assumptions \eqref{D22}--\eqref{GG3}.
 Hence, our results also cover the semi-double phase growth case.
 Unfortunately, our results do not cover the classical double phase growth case, which has attracted significant attention in recent years (see ~\cite{Colombo2015}). \end{example} \begin{example}{\rm\bf{[Logarithmic \((p,q)\)-type growth conditions]}} Let \(1 < p < q < \infty\) and let \(a \in L^\infty(\Omega)\) be a positive function satisfying the conditions \eqref{double2}--\eqref{double5}.
 Then the function

 defines a generalized \textnormal{N}-function that satisfies the structural conditions \eqref{D22}--\eqref{GG3}.
 This example extends the classical double-phase case by incorporating a logarithmic perturbation in the higher-order term, which reflects more refined material responses in heterogeneous media.
-This type of growth has recently attracted attention in the context of non-standard regularity theory and is encompassed by our main results. \end{example}
+This type of growth has recently attracted attention in the context of non-standard regularity theory and is encompassed by our main results. \end{example} Following the same structure, many additional examples of growth conditions can be generated that fall within the scope of our results.\\

-Following the same structure, many additional examples of growth conditions can be generated that fall within the scope of our results.
+The following remark clarifies the logical relationship between assumptions \eqref{GG2} and \eqref{GG3}.
+Although both conditions impose continuity-type requirements on the generalized $\mathrm{N}$-function $G(x,t)$ with respect to the spatial variable, they control fundamentally different aspects of the growth.
+Condition \eqref{GG2} is a local comparability assumption, which is mainly used to derive functional-analytic tools such as Poincaré and Sobolev-type inequalities in Musielak--Orlicz spaces.
+In contrast, condition \eqref{GG3} provides a quantitative control on the spatial oscillation of the effective growth exponent $\frac{t g(x,t)}{G(x,t)}$, which plays a crucial role in De Giorgi--type iteration arguments.
+The remark below shows, by means of explicit examples, that these two assumptions are independent in general.